 The DSL/DDSL monitors the quality of safeguarding files through auditing case files regularly.
 Appropriate and regular supervision takes place with the DSL and may be extended to other members of staff if we deem this appropriate.
-At Woodfield, the Head teacher and Pastoral officer hold weekly meetings to assess all vulnerable children and recent CPOMS entries, as well as ensure follow up to existing concerns.
+At Woodfield, the Headteacher and Pastoral officer hold weekly meetings to assess all vulnerable children and recent CPOMS entries, as well as ensure follow up to existing concerns.

 The DSL/DDSL will refer cases of suspected abuse to the local authority children's social care, as required, and support other staff to make these referrals.

-We understand the importance of attending case conferences and core group meetings as well as Child in Need meetings.
-DSL will liaise with all staff (e.g., pastoral staff, school nurses, attendance staff, SEN staff and Mental Health Leads) on matters of safety and safeguarding and when deciding whether to make a referral by liaising with relevant agencies.
+The DSL/DDSL understand the importance and need for attendance at Child Protection Case Conferences (both Initial and Review) and core group meetings as well as Child in Need meetings.
+The DSL/DDSL will represent education at these meetings and prior to conference, whether attending or not, MUST complete the Education Report prior to the Conference.

-The DSL/DDSL will represent school at child protection conferences and core group meetings and will be the expert within our setting to support staff in liaising with other agencies, making assessments and any referrals.
 Any staff member may be required to be part of strategy discussions with other interagency meetings and contribute to the assessment of child/ren.
 The DSL/DDSL will notify children's social care if a child with a child protection plan is absent for more than two days without explanation.

 The DSL/DDSL helps to promote educational outcomes by sharing appropriate information about the welfare, safeguarding and child protection issues that children (including children with or who have previously had a Social Worker) are experiencing, or have experienced, with teachers and school leadership staff.
-Their role could include ensuring that the schools and their staff, know who these children are, understand their academic progress and attainment and maintain a culture of high aspirations for this cohort; supporting teaching staff to identify the challenges that children in this group might face and the additional academic support and adjustments that they could make to best support these children.
+Their role could include ensuring that the schools and their staff know who these children are, understand their academic progress and attainment and maintain a culture of high aspirations for these children including supporting teaching staff to identify the challenges that children in this group might face and the additional academic support and adjustments that they could make.